GauthierLigot/dagnelie/README.md

 ## Installation

-After downloading the last development version of the package (available on request), you can install like so (let us suppose you stored in a “tmp” directory):
+After downloading the last development version of the package (Build Source Package available on request), you can install it like so (let us suppose you stored in a “tmp” directory):

 ``` r
 install.packages("c:/tmp/dagnelie_0.1.0.tar.gz", source = TRUE, repos=NULL)